abstractfactory/rfc/spec/spec37.md

 # Hierarchical Representation

-This document describes the requirements for elements in a tree (nodes)
+This document describes the requirements for elements in a tree (nodes).

 * Name: http://rfc.abstractfactory.io/spec/37
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>